 Grants and program services

-Grants and program services represent amounts awarded to various recipients in accordance with the Foundation's mission.
+Grants and program services represent amounts awarded to various recipients in accordance with donor intent and the Foundation's mission.
 Grants payable consist of unconditional amounts awarded, but not paid, to recipients.

 Functional allocation of expenses